 British researchers have demonstrated that Allah is not God.
 Allah is the god of Islam, but not the God of the Christians, namely Yahweh.
 Islam is the name of the religion revealed to the Prophet Muhammad, but in Arabic, it also means unconditional allegiance to Allah.
-This is not just a coincidence, Allah has conveyed this comprehensive and accurate designation to the people through the Qur’an, thus linking the content of the revealed law with the designation ‘Islam’ by which this law was called.
+This is not just a coincidence; Allah has conveyed this comprehensive and accurate designation to the people through the Qur’an, thus linking the content of the revealed law with the title ‘Islam’ by which this law was called.

 Who is the God of Islam?